convince-project/smc_verifiable_plugins/docs/source/development.rst

 This type is the communication interface between a model checker and a plugin.

 It consists of a `std::unordered_map<std::string, std::variant<int64_t, double, bool>>`, that serves as a map between a `label` and a `value`, that can be either an integer, a real or a boolean value.

+The return value of plugins' operations (i.e. the ones from the `processReset` and `processInputParameters` methods) are optional, and in case of nullopt are interpreted as an error from the plugin side.
+In this case, the model checker is expected to consider the trace result as "Unknown" and start a new one.

 The methods to override
 ~~~~~~~~~~~~~~~~~~~~~~~